-- The sled must be capable of safely negotiating a 550-mile trail, and of hauling any injured or fatigued dogs and the required food, materials, and equipment. - In the event of repairs, there must not be significant alteration of size or reduction in weight. - Tail-draggers may only be attached at the start line.
-If the tail-dragger is removed and remains in the musher's possession, it may be re-attached at any point. - Help with sled repairs that is available to all mushers, may be allowed with prior approval of the Race Marshal and/or Race Judge. - On prior approval of the Race Marshal, a destroyed sled may be replaced by a comparable size and weight sled, with a time penalty of eight hours served at the last checkpoint before the finish.
+- The sled must be capable of safely negotiating the trail, and of hauling any injured or fatigued dogs and the required food, materials, and equipment. - In the event of repairs, there must not be significant alteration of size or reduction in weight. - Tail-draggers may only be attached at the start line.
+If the tail-dragger is removed and remains in the musher's possession, it may be re-attached at any point. - Help with sled repairs that is available to all mushers, may be allowed with prior approval of the Race Marshal and/or Race Judge.